 b.
 For single limits Bodily Injury And Property Damage Coverage – Alternative Coverage, refer to state loss costs Table 97.B.1.b.(LC).

-b.
-For split limits Bodily Injury Coverage, refer to state loss costs Table 97.B.1.b.(LC).
-The initial limits provided are the minimum financial responsibility limits required in Virginia, except with respect to school buses described in Paragraph A.5.

 c.
+For split limits Bodily Injury Coverage, refer to state loss costs Table 97.B.1.c.(LC).
+The initial limits provided are the minimum financial responsibility limits required in Virginia, except with respect to school buses described in Paragraph A.6.

+d.
+For split limits Bodily Injury Coverage – Alternative Coverage, refer to state loss costs Table 97.B.1.d.(LC).
+The initial limits provided are the minimum financial responsibility limits required in Virginia, except with respect to school buses described in Paragraph A.6.

+e.
+For split limits Property Damage Coverage, refer to state loss costs Table 97.B.1.e.(LC).
+The initial limit provided is the minimum financial responsibility limit required in Virginia.

-For split limits Property Damage Coverage, refer to state loss costs Table 97.B.1.c.(LC).
+f.
+For split limits Property Damage Coverage – Alternative Coverage, refer to state loss costs Table 97.B.1.f.(LC).
 The initial limit provided is the minimum financial responsibility limit required in Virginia.

 2. Identify the exposures in this jurisdiction for which coverage applies and a premium will be charged.
 Exposures include owned self-propelled vehicles and sets of registration plates not issued to a specific auto (including dealer and transporter plates).